To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 A few doorbells just have the classic “ding-dong” sound, and arguably that’s all you need.
 However, even cheap models often pack in dozens of different chimes, ranging from poppy jingles to horrific chip-tune assaults on the classics.
 It’s a fun bit of personalisation that can make your abode feel more homely.
 Some bells even support MP3 chimes, so you can create your own ditty, or play the opening bars of AC/DC’s “Hell’s Bells”.

 Just as important as the tune is the volume of the chime.
-Some can be a little on the quiet side, while others blare out at ear-splitting volumes that’ll rouse even the sleepiest of homeowners.
+Some can be a little on the quiet side, while others blare out at ear-splitting volumes that will rouse even the sleepiest of homeowners.
 You may want a loud model, to ensure you can hear it from afar, or an adjustable one that you can keep at a low level most of the time.

 What other features should you look out for?